Embedded System Software Development: Everything You Need to Know

 Embedded system software developers have a difficult job.
 For one, the work itself is challenging — embedded systems must withstand numerous updates to their environment to function properly.
 Plus, when something goes wrong in development, those higher up the chain tend to look at developers rather than the tools the team is using.

 You can’t solve new problems with old tools, and they are often at the root of a team’s mistakes or delayed releases.
-With the right toolchain, teams can overcome challenges in developing embedded system software and maximize productivity.
+With the right toolchain, teams can overcome challenges in embedded software development and maximize productivity.

 What Is an Embedded System?